magic-note.ai — guide — 120×42

 AI Dialog

 Every card has a built-in AI dialog at the bottom.
-Claude can read everything in the card and has access to a set of tools it can use without being asked.
+The model reads everything in the card and has access to a set of tools it can use without being asked.

 Starting a conversation